open-access-policies/health-tech/_access_control_procedures/AC-PROC-001.md

 | **4**    | Manager & Human Resources             | In consultation with HR, a sanction is determined consistent with the Sanction Policy.               |
 | **5**    | Security Officer/IT Department        | The outcome is formally documented.                                                                  |

+Note: If the security team determines that the violation is critical, an incident post-mortem may be initiated to analyze the incident in detail.

 ### 5. Standards Compliance

 This section maps the procedure steps to specific controls from relevant information security standards.